Tags are a way to add an organizational structure to your WordPress posts.

 From the post editor page, locate the "Categories box".

 If you don’t have any categories yet, click the "+ Add New Category" link.
-Add a new category and click Add new category.
+Add your category and click "Add".
 You will then see your new category has been added to the list of categories.

 To assign a category to a post, click the checkbox next to the category.